D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Experiments

 \section{Experiments}

-\paragraph*{Implementation details.} We implemented the inverse $uv$ map $\phi^{-1}$ using bi-linear interpolation.
-We found that the interpolation technique (\eg nearest, bi-linear or bi-cubic interpolation) is marginally impacting the mesh quality thanks to our high resolution image.
+\paragraph*{Implementation details.} We implemented the inverse $uv$ mapping $\phi^{-1}$ using bi-linear interpolation.
+We found that the interpolation technique (\eg nearest, bi-linear or bi-cubic interpolation) is marginally impacting the mesh quality thanks to our high resolution image (512x512).
 By averaging texture coordinates that correspond to a single mesh vertex, we did not notice any discontinuity on the surface geometry across seams.
-A simple subdivision is applied on the template.
+To avoid remaining collision artifacts, the vertices are pushed outside the body mesh in a simple post-processing step ablated in~\Cref{table:ablations}.